github-education-resources/codespaces-project-template-py/README.md

 Here's a GitHub repository containing the following:

 - A Python API built in [Fastapi](https://fastapi.tiangolo.com/) framework.
-- A machine learning model using [HuggingFace](https://huggingface.co/).
+- A setup to run as a devcontainer via Codespaces.

 It's also ready to be used with [Codespaces](https://github.com/features/codespaces) a developer environment running in the cloud.